 Mark this measurement on each short board using your measuring tape and pencil.
 Use your speed square to draw a straight line across the board at the mark — this gives you a clean, accurate cut line.

 Cut along the line with your hand saw or circular saw.
 If cutting by hand, keep your saw vertical and let the weight of the tool do most of the work.
-Work slowly on the first cut to find your angle.
+Work slowly on the first cut to establish a straight path.

 Many hardware stores will cut lumber to length for a small fee, sometimes free with purchase.
 If you’re not confident about cutting, take your measurements in writing and ask them to do it.